Minecraft Pixel Art Generator Schematic Export Guide

 FAQ

 How do I turn images into block plans?
-Use the Classic Editor and read the Pixel Art Complete Guide.
+Start from the Minecraft Pixel Art Generator homepage, open the Classic Editor, and then read the Pixel Art Complete Guide if you need a full workflow.

 What if my build is too tall?
 Clamp height to 256 or split into stacked segments; check world height rules for your version.